How To Use AI To Become a Better Writer

 While some companies may indeed prefer that you not use AI in your work, increasing numbers of businesses are excited to embrace this new technology.

 Start by experimenting with tools like Jasper or Upwork Chat Pro in your work.
-If you find that you like the impact it has on your writing and workflow, you can then look for clients who are seeking the help of an AI writing professional.
+If you find that you like the impact it has on your writing and workflow, you can then look for clients who are looking for the help of an AI writing professional.
 All it takes is an Upwork account—sign up or log in today to begin exploring new AI writing job opportunities.

-Upwork does not control, operate or sponsor the other tools or services discussed in this article, which are only provided as potential options.
+Upwork does not control, operate, or sponsor the other tools or services discussed in this article, which are only provided as potential options.
 Each reader and company should take the time to adequately analyze and determine the tools or services that would best fit their specific needs and situation.